gravitational/gravity/docs/6.x/quickstart.md

 * Once all nodes report into the Cluster, the installer will proceed setting up Kubernetes.

 The final step is to select the user name and password for the administrator.
 You will be able to change it later (or configure the SSO).
-Once you are logged in, you will be placed in Gravity's Cluster Management UI where you will find the HTTP end point of Mattermost.
+Once you are logged in, you will be placed in Gravity's Admin Panel UI where you will find the HTTP end point of Mattermost.

 Now you can press `Ctrl+C` to stop the `install` script.